junron/auto-enum/README.md

 ## Plugin Installation

-Copy `plugin/*` to your IDA Plugin directory.
+Copy `plugin/*` to your IDA/Binary Ninja Plugin directory.
 No dependencies required.

-## TIL patching
+## TIL patching for IDA

 Auto-enum can be integrated directly into the type library (TIL) files, allowing for enum loading without the plugin's installation.
 However, per-call analysis will only be available if the plugin is installed.

-To modify the TIL files, run the following commands in the `plugins` directory:
+To modify the TIL files, run the following commands in the `plugin/enumlib/scripts` directory:
 ```shell
 # Generate for linux
 python3 apply_to_til.py --platform linux --overwrite